baselime/docs/cli/install.md

 ## Upgrade

-To upgrade the Baselime CLI through your prefered package manager, please refer to its documentation.
+To upgrade the Baselime CLI through your preferred package manager, please refer to its documentation.

 To manually upgrade the Baselime CLI: